The Ringses 6f (March 2007)

 sketchfab

-Prehistoric carved stone on private farmland in The Ringses area of Doddington Moor, E of Doddington, Northumberland.
-This is one of a number of carvings east of the The Ringses multivallate Iron Age hillfort.
-Referenced ‘The Ringses 6f’ on the Beckensall Archive (BA) it’s described as: ‘One basin with a countersunk, four cups, and another basin.’
-Historic England scheduling: https://historicengland.org.uk/listing/the-list/list-entry/1418072 ERA & BA info: https://archaeologydataservice.ac.uk/era/section/panel/overview.jsf?eraId=39 Model created from a single stereo pair captured by Kevin Malloy (NADRAP Team 1) in March 2007.
-The imagery forms part of the ERA / NADRAP archive deposited with Historic England & Northumberland County Council.
+Prehistoric stone carving discovered on private farmland within the Ringses area of Doddington Moor, east of Doddington, Northumberland.
+This is one of multiple carvings located to the east of the multivallate Iron Age hillfort at The Ringses.
+It is referenced as 'The Ringses 6f' in the Beckensall Archive (BA), described as: "One basin featuring a countersunk design with four cups, and another basin."
+Historic England has scheduled this site: https://historicengland.org.uk/listing/the-list/list-entry/1418072 Additional information is available from ERA & BA at: https://archaeologydataservice.ac.uk/era/section/panel/overview.jsf?eraId=39 The 3D model was created from a single stereo pair captured by Kevin Malloy (NADRAP Team 1) in March 2007.
+The imagery is part of the ERA / NADRAP archive, deposited with Historic England and Northumberland County Council.

 With this file you will be able to print The Ringses 6f (March 2007) with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on The Ringses 6f (March 2007).